-Measures to reuse and recycle waste in the waste management plan would include:
+Measures to reuse and recycle waste in the waste management plans would include:

-- reuse of green waste and topsoil during site rehabilitation; - reuse of waste streams including metals, oils and solvents; - recycling of waste streams including brickwork, metals, plasterboard, plastics and timber; - contract terms with suppliers that specify recyclable content and returnable packaging; and - cooperation in stewardship programs for compatible waste streams including pallets.
+- reuse of green waste and topsoil for site landscaping; - reuse of waste streams including metals, oils and solvents; - recycling of waste streams including brickwork, metals, plasterboard, plastics and timber; - contract terms with suppliers that specify recyclable content and returnable packaging; and - co-operation in stewardship programs for compatible waste streams including pallets.

 Measures to recover and treat waste would include recovery (prior to reuse) of compatible waste streams including metals, oils, solvents, brickwork, metals, plasterboard, plastics and timber.
-Hazardous wastes or asbestos identified during construction and operation would be managed consistently with the Protection of the Environment Operations (Waste) Regulation 2014 (NSW).
+Hazardous wastes or asbestos identified during construction and operation would be managed consistently with the NSW Protection of the Environment Operations (Waste) Regulation 2014.

-Residual waste that cannot be avoided, reduced, reused, recycle, recovered or treated would be collected by a licensed contractor for disposal at a licensed facility (refer to Section 25.6.5).
+Residual waste that cannot be avoided, reduced, reused, recycle, recovered or treated would be collected by a licensed contractor for disposal at a licensed facility (see Section 25.6.5).

-25.6.2.
-Waste storage area
+25.6.2 Waste storage area